Lynnette331/Stat172_final_project/README.md

 ---
 ## 📌 Project Overview

 This project analyzes whether NFL Draft outcomes can be accurately predicted using only NFL Combine performance metrics.
-Our goal is to evaluate the predictive power of combine attributes—such as 40-yard dash, bench press, weight, and more—across different player positions.
+Our goal is to evaluate the predictive power of combine attributes like 40-yard dash, bench press, weight, and more across different player positions.

 We apply multiple statistical learning techniques, compare model performance, identify key predictors, and generate reproducible visualizations and trained model files.
 This project demonstrates how combine performance translates into draft success.